Welcome to Careers Education, Information, Advice and Guidance (CEIAG) at Mortimer Community College.

 In our school reception, we display posters of ex-Mortimer students who have achieved success in a variety of different ways.
 All students benefit form seeing these posters on a daily basis.

-For more information contact Mrs Jobling on firstname.lastname@example.org or Mrs Melia on email@example.com Alternatively the named staff can be contacted via the schools reception on: 0191 456 6511
+For more information contact Mrs Melia on firstname.lastname@example.org Alternatively the named staff member can be contacted via the schools reception on: 0191 456 6511

 The CEIAG programme at Mortimer is designed to meet the needs of all of our students.
 It is differentiated and personalised to ensure progression through activities that are appropriate to students’ stages of career learning, planning and development.
 Careers education at Mortimer follows the recommendations and statutory requirements from the Association of Careers Education and Guidance framework (ACEG) and incorporates Gatsby benchmarks.
 Our programme is centred on three aims: